 The number of people with dementia is steadily increasing.
 Alzheimer's Society believes that careful planning for the future is needed now to ensure that the right care and support is available.

-The report Dementia UK, published in February 2007, provides the most up-to-date evaluation of the numbers of people with dementia in the UK, projections on numbers of people in the future and the prevalence of dementia.
-The figures from Dementia UK have been updated to bring them into line with current population data.
-These figures are summarised below and were published with the launch of our Dementia 2012 report.
+The report Dementia UK: Second edition, published in September 2014, provides the most up-to-date evaluation of the numbers of people with dementia in the UK, projections on numbers of people in the future and the prevalence of dementia.

 4. Projected growth

-Many people talk about the 'demographic time bomb' or 'tidal wave' of older people, which the state cannot afford to cater for.
-The Society believes that this is misleading.
+Many people talk about a 'dementia time bomb' that the state cannot cope with.
+This is misleading.
 A steady, rather than dramatic growth is expected over the next 25 years.

 Alzheimer's disease is the most common form of dementia.
 The proportions of those with different forms of dementia can be broken down as follows: